AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * Organized by notebooks, as in the GPS window itself.
 This view is particularly useful if you have many windows open.

-You can also choose, through the contextual menu, whether only source editors should be visible or whether all windows should be displayed.
+You can also choose, through the local configuration menu, whether only source editors should be visible or whether all windows should be displayed.

 This view allows you to quickly select and focus on a particular window by